stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 Replace *USERNAME* with your username.
 You must log out and log in again for this change to take effect.

+If you need a virtual machine manager, consider using [GNOME Boxes](https://wiki.gnome.org/Apps/Boxes) for creating and managing virtual machines.
+To install the Solus packages for Boxes:

+    sudo eopkg install gnome-boxes

 # SQL Databases #

 If you develop any kind of database-driven application, it is useful to have a version of the database server available on your system.
 Consider using containers for this.

-If you prefer to install services directly on to your workstation, Solus provides packages for PostgreSQL and MariaDB.
+If you prefer to install services directly on to your workstation, Solus provides packages for PostgreSQL and [MariaDB](https://mariadb.org/).
+If you need a database server that is compatible with MySQL, install MariaDB.
+Otherwise, PostgreSQL is often a better choice for new applications.

 ## Installing PostgreSQL ##

 To install PostgreSQL using *eopkg*, enter these commands in a terminal window:

-    sudo eopkg install postgresql postgresql-server
+    sudo eopkg install postgresql
-    sudo postgresql-setup --initdb
+    sudo systemctl enable postgresql
     sudo systemctl start postgresql
-    sudo systemctl enable postgresql

 These commands install the server, the command-line tools, and the client libraries that are needed to compile adapters for programming languages.

+To create a user account for yourself in PostgreSQL with administrative rights, enter this command in a terminal window:

+    sudo createuser -U postgres -s YOU

+Replace *YOU* with the username of your account on Solus.

+The *-s* option means that your new PostgreSQL account is a *superuser*, with unlimited rights over the databases.
+Once you have a superuser account, you may use tools like *createuser* or log in to databases without using sudo or the *-U* option.

+For example, to create an extra user account that is not a superuser:

+    createuser EXTRA-ACCOUNT

+Replace *EXTRA-ACCOUNT* with the username of the new account.

-## Installing MariaDB or MySQL ##
+## Installing MariaDB ##

 To install MariaDB using *eopkg*, enter these commands in a terminal window:

     sudo eopkg install mariadb-server
     sudo systemctl enable mariadb
     sudo systemctl start mariadb

-FIXME To install MySQL using *eopkg*, enter this command in a terminal window:

-    sudo eopkg install mysql

 These commands install the server, the command-line tools, and the client libraries that are needed to compile adapters for programming languages.